DesignMarketingUXBusiness

 • How to approach a redesign from business goals instead of personal taste.

-There is a simple but effective test: if you don't feel fully comfortable giving your website address to an important client, then it is time to redo it.
-It's not vanity.
-An obsolete site can make your company look dated as well.
+There is a simple but effective test: if you don't feel comfortable giving your website address to an important client, it is time to redo it.
+It's not about vanity: an outdated site suggests that the company itself has lost momentum.

 The Hidden Cost of "It's Fine"

-Many entrepreneurs put off restyling because "the site is there".
-But a site shouldn't just "be there", it must perform.
-An old site costs you money every day in three ways:
+Many business owners put off a redesign because "the site is there".
+But a site shouldn't just be there: it must perform.
+An old site can cost you every day in three ways:

-2. Low Prices: A neglected image forces you to compete on price.
-A premium image allows you to ask for more.
+2. Lower prices: a neglected image forces you to compete on price; a polished image lets you ask for more.

-3. Lack of Trust: No one enters their credit card into a site that looks unsafe or abandoned.
+3. Lack of trust: few people leave their details or card on a site that looks unsafe or abandoned.

-It's not enough that it is readable.
-It must be easier to use on mobile than on desktop.
-Buttons must be within thumb's reach, menus intuitive.
-In many sectors, the majority of traffic comes through smartphones.
+It's not enough that it is readable: it must be easier to use on a smartphone than on desktop, with buttons within thumb's reach and intuitive menus.
+In many sectors, most traffic comes from mobile.

-If you see the loading wheel for more than 2 seconds, you have a problem.
-Customers don't wait.
-Speed is the first characteristic of an efficient company.
+If the loading spinner runs for more than a couple of seconds, you have a problem: customers don't wait.
+Speed is one of the first traits people associate with an efficient company.

 3. You can't update it yourself

-Do you have to call the "tech guy" to change a photo or a time?
-It is hard to sustain in 2026.
-You must have control of your content to be agile in the market.
+Do you have to call a technician to change a photo or an opening time?
+It is hard to sustain in 2026: to stay agile in the market you need control of your own content.

-If your home page is full of "We are leaders", "We are experts", "Our history"... you have to rewrite everything.
-The customer doesn't care who you are, they care what you can do for them.
-Restyling is the opportunity to flip the communication.
+If your home page is full of "We are leaders", "We are experts", "Our history", it is worth rewriting it.
+Customers mostly care about what you can do for them: a redesign is the chance to put their problem back at the centre.

 5. It doesn't convert

-You have traffic but zero contacts?
+You have traffic but few contacts?
 The design is not guiding the user.
-A modern site is a guided path: every page must have a clear goal (a Call to Action) that brings the user one step closer to purchase.
+A modern site is a journey: every page should have a clear goal (a call to action) that moves the visitor one step closer to a decision.

-Restyling is not an aesthetic expense, it is extraordinary maintenance of your sales engine.
-A new site gives energy back to the whole brand and often pays for itself in the first months thanks to increased conversions.
+A redesign is not an aesthetic expense, it is maintenance of your main sales tool.
+A new site gives the brand back its consistency and, when it lifts conversions, can pay for itself in the first months.
 Want an honest analysis of your current site?
 Contact Mikesoft.

 Next step